About the Program

 Scholars who successfully complete the program will have the opportunity to reapply to the program for a second year.
 Scholars who participate in the second year of the program will complete an independent community health study on a topic that builds off on their first year service project.
 The independent community health study should explore in depth information gained from the first year.

-Each candidate must be enrolled in an accredited medical school in:
+- Enrollment in an accredited medical school in

 - Georgia (Atlanta)